Meizu M3E: Hardware and design

 The Meizu M3E features a MediaTek Helio P10 system-on-a-chip with an array of eight ARM Cortex-A53 CPU cores and an ARM Mali-T860 MP2 GPU.
 The M3E comes with 3 GB of RAM and 32 GB of internal storage.
 It reaches a score of 47397 points on the AnTuTu benchmark.

 The Meizu M3E is available in five different colors (grey, silver, champagne gold, rose gold and blue).
 It has a full-metal body, which measures 153.6 mm x 75.8 mm x 8.3 mm and weighs 138 g.

 The Meizu M3E has a slate form factor, being rectangular with rounded corners and has only one central physical button at the front.
 Unlike most other Android smartphones, the M3E doesn't have capacitive buttons nor on-screen buttons; the functionality of these keys is implemented using a technology called mBack, which makes use of gestures with the physical button.
 The M3E further extends this button by a fingerprint sensor called mTouch.

 The Meizu M3E features a fully laminated 5.5-inch IPS multi-touch capacitive touchscreen display with 1080x1920 pixels (Full HD) resolution and 403 ppi pixel density.
 In addition to the touchscreen input and the front key, the device has volume/zoom control buttons and the power/lock button on the right side, a 3.5mm TRS audio jack on the top and a microUSB (Micro-B type) port on the bottom for charging and connectivity.

 The Meizu M3E has two cameras.
 The rear camera has a resolution of 13 MP, a ƒ/2.2 aperture, a 5-element lens, phase-detection autofocus and an LED flash.
 The front camera has a resolution of 5 MP, a ƒ/2.0 aperture and a 4-element lens.

+Camera

+The Meizu M3e features a 13 MP main camera with an f/2.2 aperture and phase detection autofocus (PDAF). has a dual-LED dual-tone flash.
+The device is equipped with a 5 MP front-facing camera with an f/2.0 aperture.